DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/framework-specific-selectors.md

 });
 ```

-To learn more, see the [angularJS-selector.md](https://github.com/DevExpress/testcafe-angular-selectors/blob/master/angularJS-selector.md) file in the plugin repository.
+To learn more, refer to the [plugin repository](https://github.com/DevExpress/testcafe-angular-selectors/blob/master/angularJS-selector.md).

 ## Vue